 And if that wasn’t bad enough, more and more governments are choosing to block everyday content and major social media sites, while many companies are placing more restrictions on which regions of the world can view their websites or play their media.

-Looking for recommendations?
+Looking for VPN travel recommendations?
 Jump to the bottom or click here and I’ll magically take you there myself.

 Life BVPN (Before-Virtual-Private-Network)

-Before I used a VPN, I encountered a baffling number of issues online all over the world while just trying to do simple [yet sometimes important] things I took for granted back home, such as checking my annual credit report, signing into PayPal, trying to call family on Skype, or even just logging into my own email!
+Before I used a VPN when traveling, I encountered a baffling number of issues online all over the world while just trying to do simple [yet sometimes really important] things I took for granted back home.

 That’s not even mentioning the lesser annoyances, such as not being able to access reputable international news outlets, Facebook, or a link to an SNL clip my sister sent me.

-Even long after leaving China, I was hesitant to do away with the VPN, particularly for doing things like making airline ticket purchases and conducting online transactions in coffee shops and hotels/guesthouses.
+Even long after leaving China, I was hesitant to do away with the VPN while still traveling, particularly for doing things like making airline ticket purchases and conducting online transactions in coffee shops and hotels/guesthouses.

 When we moved to Laos, I went about the business of researching all the VPNs out there and finally landed on a basic subscription with PureVPN.
-It’s been over a year now and I’ve been extremely happy with both the app and the service.
+It’s been over a year now and I’ve been pretty happy with both the app and the service.
+It ticks all of my boxes and works as advertised.

 So…What Exactly is a VPN?